theofficialnar/capstone2/READme.md

 Password: 1234
 ```
 Admin superpowers include:
-- Option to add new skills into the database
+- Add new skills into the database
+- Edit and delete skills from the skill database

 The site is still currently a work in progress, so please expect more classes to be added soon.
 That's about it and thanks for popping in!